-I think its safe to say that most gun enthusiasts are familiar with the Beretta 92FS.
-You’ve probably seen it in countless movies, talked to buddies who’ve owned them, and maybe even been issued one during a stint in the military.
+You know the Beretta 92FS, don’t you?
+You’ve seen it in countless movies, probably talked to buddies who’ve owned them, and maybe even been issued one during a stint in the military.

 The Beretta 92FS, also known by its US Military designation as the M9, has served in the US armed forces as the primary sidearm for many soldiers for decades.
 This rich history (and a booming aftermarket) has made this excellent piece of Italian engineering an extremely popular choice with gun guys and gals all over the country.